OofMon2301/2023-UNI-Vault/2023/Summer Semester/MATH1052/Week 1/Lecture Notes.md

 ```

 #### Initial Value Problem (IVP)
-An [[2023/Definitions/IVP|IVP]] is the problem of finding a solution of a differential equation that satisfies one or more *inital conditions*.
+An [[2023/Definitions/IVP|IVP]] is the problem of finding a solution of a differential equation that satisfies one or more *initial conditions*.

 Imposing initial conditions will usually fix (some of) the arbitrary constants appearing in the general solution to the differential equation.